 Two-Factor Authentication

-Two-factor auth (2FA) adds a second check on top of email or SSO login.
-You can use one of two factor types:
+Two-factor authentication (2FA) adds a second check on top of email or SSO login.
+Every member manages their own factors; enforcing 2FA organization-wide requires the Owner role.

 Enable 2FA